csatuic/cs361-website-old/syllabus.md

 #  Class Participation

 Class participation is an incredibly important component of this course regardless of whether it is online or in person.
 Unfortunately, "participation" is very hard to grade.
+The 8% that you get from showing up on Thursdays is just from showing up - you're encouraged to participate, because it will help you do well on the exams, but there's no requirement that you talk a certain amount of times or anything like that.
+For the 2% that you get from the discussion questions, you aren't required to get the questions correct or write several paragraph long answers to get full credit.

+## Participation extra credit
-The 10% of your grade that is marked as "participation" is largely an honor system - you aren't required to get the questions correct or write several paragraph long answers to the discussion questions to get full credit.
-However, students who meaningfully engage with each other, either through Piazza or during the class discussion sessions can raise their discussion grade up to a maximum of 20/10.
+Students who meaningfully engage with each other, either through Piazza or during the class discussion sessions can raise their discussion grade up to a maximum of 18/8.
 Additionally, I will consider high quality discussion question answers for students who are very close to any grade cutoffs at the end of the semester.
 Submitting bug fixes or providing test cases for homework assignments can also earn extra credit.